Own-Data-Privateer/hoardy-web/tool/README.md

 ### Bundles of `WRR` dumps (`*.wrrb`)

-However, if instead of using any of the above you use the `Hoardy-Web` extension with both "Export via `saveAs`" and bundling options enabled, then, at the moment, you will need to `import` those `.wrrb` files (aka `WRR` bundles) into separate `WRR` files first:
+However, if instead of using any of the above you use the `Hoardy-Web` extension with both `Export via 'saveAs'` and bundling options enabled, then, at the moment, you will need to `import` those `.wrrb` files (aka `WRR` bundles) into separate `WRR` files first:

 ```bash
 hoardy-web import bundle --to ~/hoardy-web/raw ~/Downloads/Hoardy-Web-export-*